pudszttiot/Py2EXE-Converter/README.md

 # Py2EXE Converter

-APP DESCRIPTION HERE... ex: pipReq is a Python application designed to effortlessly perform various essential operations related to Python package management, such as generating 'requirements.txt' files, checking for installed package issues, updating packages and installing from 'requirements.txt'.
+Py2EXE Converter is a user-friendly GUI application created with PyQt5, designed to streamline the process of converting Python scripts into standalone executable files using PyInstaller.
+This tool simplifies the conversion workflow by providing an intuitive interface for selecting Python files, customizing output options, and generating executable files with ease.

 ## Screenshots